Introducing Radar Cloud: Multi-Cluster Kubernetes Visibility for Teams

 This is the honest list.
 Some of these will land in the next two quarters, some we're still debating.

 - Cross-cluster topology edges.
-Mentioned above.
 Single-cluster topology only in v1.
+Cross-cluster topology and cross-cluster timeline are on the roadmap, not shipping today.

 - Custom dashboards.
 The views are the views.
 You can filter and deep-link, but you can't build your own tiles or drag widgets around.
-This is in the design queue for Q3.
+In the design queue.

-- Self-hosted Radar below the Enterprise tier.
-The BYOC / on-prem deployment path is an Enterprise feature, not something on Team.
+- Self-hosted control plane below Enterprise.
+The BYOC / on-prem deployment path is an Enterprise feature.
 If you need the Radar experience inside your own infra without an Enterprise contract, the path today is Radar OSS plus the in-cluster Helm deployment.
-Teams talking to us about regulated / air-gapped environments usually end up on Enterprise BYOC.

-Radar is also not a metrics platform, not an APM, and not a log aggregator.
-It's a Kubernetes visibility and incident plane.
+Radar Cloud is also not a metrics platform, not an APM, and not a log aggregator.
+It's a Kubernetes visibility plane.
 Prometheus, Grafana, Datadog, and your existing log backend keep their jobs.

 The obvious question: if Radar OSS is free and good, why build a paid hosted thing?

 Because some things can't live on one laptop.
-Persistence needs a database.
-Notifications need a system that's awake when you're not.
-SSO and RBAC need identity and an authorization layer.
+SSO needs an identity layer.
+Org-scoped audit logs need a database.
+Notifications about a cluster going dark need a system that's awake when you're not.
 Cross-cluster aggregation needs a fan-in point.
 None of those belong in a local Go binary, and bolting them on would ruin the thing that makes OSS good.

 So we drew the line cleanly.

-Radar OSS stays free, stays fully-featured for single-cluster local use, and keeps all the views it launched with in January.
+Radar OSS stays free, stays fully featured for single-cluster work, and keeps all the views it launched with.
 We're not pulling topology behind a paywall.
 We're not crippling the Helm view.
 We're not adding a "cloud login required" nag screen.
-The January 2026 architecture is the architecture, and the code is Apache 2.0 on GitHub.

-Radar is the thing you reach for when one laptop isn't enough.
-The agent is different code, the backend is different code, the value is different.
+Radar Cloud is the thing you reach for when one laptop isn't enough.
+The hosted backend is different code, the value is different.
 If that value is worth $99 per cluster per month to your team, great.
 If it isn't, OSS is still there.

 That's the split.
 No bait-and-switch, no "community edition" with missing features, no mandatory sign-up to make OSS work.
 The two products serve different jobs.

-Sign up at radarhq.io and you get the free tier immediately - one cluster, up to 10 nodes, 24-hour event timeline, unlimited teammates in your workspace.
+Sign up at radarhq.io and you get the Free tier immediately - 3 clusters, full SSO, unlimited teammates in your workspace.
 Enroll your first cluster with the Helm install above.

-If you're already running Radar OSS and want to try Radar on a single non-critical cluster, the agent is drop-in.
+If you're already running Radar OSS and want to try Cloud on a single non-critical cluster, the install is drop-in.
 You don't have to choose.

 Keep reading